This is the 2020 edition.

 It also covers the Caminos de Finisterre and Muxía, west of Santiago.

-I started writing this guide after I can back from walking the Vía de la Plata from Seville to Santiago via Astorga in the winter of 2009, and finished the first edition after returning to walk the Camino Sanabrés in 2012.
+I started writing this guide after I came back from walking the Vía de la Plata from Seville to Santiago via Astorga in the winter of 2009, and finished the first edition after returning to walk the Camino Sanabrés in 2012.
 Preparing for my walk I had been unable to find any reliable information in English about the routes and accommodation along them.
 This didn't deter me and I managed fine with a print out of accommodation from a Spanish website and some Google maps of the towns with the route sketched on them.
 However, if I hadn't known Spanish I would have been lost and I probably wouldn't have even attempted this walk.

 Based on my experience I decided to try to make information more widely available in English.
 I started by making the guide available as a free download from my website.
 Thanks to the positive feedback and encouragement I received from other pilgrims who used it, I decided to try publishing it on Amazon (with the addition of maps).
 This has enabled me to bring the information to a far wider audience - not free, but for a fair price.
 From the beginning I appealed to pilgrims to send me updates and corrections to help me keep the information up-to-date.
 Many people responded, and this, together with online resources, allowed me to keep track of new hostels and route changes.